torch2424/live-stream-radio/README.md

 * Content on the stream will only be updated after a new song is loaded and played.

 # Tips

+* Just a reiteration of the install steps in more detail: All scripts assume that they are run from the base piStreamRadio/ directory, and may not work if they are moved or run somewhere else.
+For instance, for `./installDeps`, if you were to run it from a child directory like: `../installDeps` or from a parent directory `./piStreamRadio/installDeps`, this will not work.
+The scripts all assume that your current working directory is piStreamRadio/ since I do not know where you may have cloned or downloaded the source code.

 * I'd suggest using a lightweight file server like [Droppy](https://github.com/silverwind/droppy) to allow easy access to your stream files.
 Also, Droppy will let you edit the config.sh file on the server itself!